© 2020 Baptist Health. All Rights Reserved.

 Because the research isn't clear on whether screening reduces prostate cancer deaths, recommendations differ.

 The ACS recommends men and their doctors talk about the risks and benefits of screening starting at age 50—age 40 or 45 for men who are at high risk.
 The NCI recommends that each man make a personal decision about screening after talking with his doctor, and examining the costs and benefits.

 Prostate cancer can be treated with surgery, radiation, chemotherapy, hormones or a combination of these methods.
 Some cases aren't treated right away, but are watched closely to see how quickly the cancer progresses.
-This is called watchful waiting, and it's most often recommended for men who are older than 70, men who have other serious medical problems, or for those whose prostate cancers are growing very slowly.
-In these situations, the side effects of treatment could cause more medical problems than the cancer itself.
+This is called watchful waiting.
+Some choose this option because the side effects of treatment could cause more medical problems than the cancer itself.

 If you have prostate cancer, ask your doctor about all of your treatment options, and the risks and benefits of each.
 The best treatment for you will depend on your age, your medical condition, your feelings about the side effects of treatment, how far the cancer has progressed and how quickly it's likely to grow.

 The side effects of prostate cancer treatment vary by the treatment used.
 They're also different from one man to the next.

 Men who have surgery for prostate cancer may have trouble controlling urination, or problems achieving or maintaining an erection.

 Radiation therapy can irritate the skin or intestines, and sometimes leads to impotence.

 Other treatments for prostate cancer can cause fatigue, weight gain, breast tenderness, weakening of the bones, increased risk of infections or other problems.
 It's very important to ask your doctor about the possible side effects of recommended treatments and if those side effects can be treated.